-The stabilizers adjustments are critical and any alteration in the same ones can cause conditions of uncertainty, therefore, every time that happens a bigger change in the topological configuration of the net system, it will should be determined the new natural frequency of oscillation modo on the system and calculate the stabilizers adjustments again by means of the described process.
+The stabilizers adjustments are critical and any alteration in the same ones can cause conditions of uncertainty, therefore, every time that happens a bigger change in the topological net configuration system, it will should be determined the new natural frequency of oscillation local modes in the system and calculate the stabilizers adjustments again by means of the described process.
 The two waited objectives from the field tests performed to the excitation systems were obtained, noting that they served to detect different defects in some excitation systems, which were corrected during the test or after it.
-In fact, the high time responses found on any excitation systems, as well as the complete deficiency of action for operating in manual form, cause a negative influence to the voltage regulation of the Interconnected System, particularly in post-deficiency dynamic conditions.
-Given that in the Interconnected System, the dynamic behaviour is governed by instability voltage conditions, it can be appreciated the importance of an optimal and adequate response of the excitation systems.
+In fact, the high time s found on any excitation systems, as well as the complete deficiency of action for operating in manual form, cause a negative influence to the voltage regulation of the Interconnected System, particularly in post-deficiency dynamic conditions.
+Given that in the Interconnected System, the dynamic behaviour is governed by instability voltage conditions, it can be appreciated the importance of an optimal and adequate of the excitation systems.

-The second objective, consist in obtaining a best knowledge of the different excitation systems installed in the generating units, from the modelation viewpoint, as well as from the equipment physical knowledge.
-It has been traduced in that the digital representation of them and by consequence the dynamic response of the Interconnected System approach to reality.
+The second objective, consist in obtaining a best knowledge of the different excitation systems installed in the generating units, from the modelation point of view, as well as from the equipment physical knowledge.
 As a consequence of the above, it is considered and it is recommended that is it essential to perform periodically dynamic tests to excitation systems to verify, if they are properly adjusted and if its operation is satisfactory.

 The results of the field tests, justify that the stabilizers remain in service and they corroborate the simulation studies results carried out.
-The quality of the adjustments was demonstrated with the mensurations electric power registered at Tovar substation, when the line La Grita -Tovar I turn off suddenly, being measured the flow of power by the line La Grita - Tovar II at Tovar substation.
+The quality of the adjustments was demonstrated with the mensurations electric power registered at Tovar substation, when the La Grita -Tovar I disconnecting the line transmission, being measured the of power by the line La Grita -Tovar II at Tovar substation.
 "It is evident the effect damper that is obtained, when these maneuvers are carried out being the stabilizers with their respective adjustments in service, just as it is shown in the Oscillographic record N° 5."